With a fresh new look and a refreshingly candid perspective, Chicago Med star Yaya DaCosta kicks off 2018 in style.

 I was raised by two activists; I was raised to speak out.
 I was that kid on the street signing people up for Greenpeace during summers from high school, because I wanted to save the whales.
 And actually, to the contrary I feel like I’ve been silent a lot more than has felt comfortable, because of fear, maybe, and just not understanding yet how to excel and do the things that I want to do, while also allowing myself to have this quote unquote ‘voice.’
 My activism is being reawakened, but I’m still figuring out what makes sense for me to be vocal about.

 Where do you see yourself in 10 years?

 Creating more content and being more on the producing, decision-making side.
 I do love acting and I will still be in front of the camera, but I am a very creative mind and it comes out in a lot of little ways.
 So I’m excited about being ready to share that side of me, sharing my writing, and doing things that are my own brand of activism.

-PHOTOGRAPHY BY SAM GRANT; WARDROBE & STYLING BY THERESA DEMARIA; HAIR AND MAKEUP: AMY GEISTER; PHOTO ASSISTANT: MICHAEL TUTINO; SHOT ON LOCATION AT CHICAGO CUT STEAKHOUSE
+Photography by: PHOTOGRAPHY BY SAM GRANT; WARDROBE & STYLING BY THERESA DEMARIA; HAIR AND MAKEUP: AMY GEISTER; PHOTO ASSISTANT: MICHAEL TUTINO; SHOT ON LOCATION AT CHICAGO CUT STEAKHOUSE